Migrants camp overnight at Polish border after tense day

 The situation marks an escalation in months of migration pressure against Lithuania and Poland, and to a lesser extent Latvia, the three EU states on the bloc's eastern border with Belarus.
 The EU says Belarus is building the pressure, intending to destabilize the bloc in retaliation for Western sanctions.

 Polish Prime Minister Mateusz Morawiecki, accompanied by Defense Minister Mariusz Blaszczak, went to the border on Tuesday morning to meet with border guards and other security officials.
-Morawiecki praised them, also on behalf of the EU, for their “effective defense of our border," which is part of the EU's eastern frontier.
+Morawiecki praised them, also on behalf of the EU, for their “effective defense of our border."

 “We do not know what else Lukashenko’s regime will come up with — this is the reality,” Morawiecki said.

+The state of emergency would be in place along the border stretch and five kilometers (three miles) inland, as well as in migrant accommodation facilities in Vilnius and elsewhere in the country.

+The measure would include restricting the right of irregular migrants accommodated in Lithuania to communicate in writing or by phone except to contact the country’s authorities.

-The migrants are mostly from Iraq and Syria, though some have come from Africa, seizing on a hope for a new migration route to enter Europe.
-Most seek to only pass through Poland to reach Germany or other countries in western Europe.
+The migrants are mostly people from the Mideast and Africa who have seized on the opening of a new migration route to enter Europe, often seeking to reach family members who have already immigrated to Germany or other countries in western Europe.

 Poland has received strong signals of support and solidarity from the EU and EU member states and the United States as it faces its border crisis.

-Germany’s outgoing interior minister, Horst Seehofer, said on Tuesday that all EU countries “must stand together, because (Belarusian President Alexander) Lukashenko is using people’s fates with the support of Russian President Vladimir Putin to destabilize the West.”
+Germany’s outgoing interior minister, Horst Seehofer, said on Tuesday that all EU countries “must stand together, because Lukashenko is using people’s fates with the support of Russian President Vladimir Putin to destabilize the West.”
 He called for the European Commission to support Poland in securing the border.

-“The Poles have reacted correctly so far,” Seehofer told German daily Bild of Poland’s reinforcement of the border.
-“We cannot criticize them for securing the EU’s external border with admissible means … the Poles are fulfilling a very important service for the whole of Europe.”
+"The Poles are fulfilling a very important service for the whole of Europe,” he said.

-Seehofer’s deputy, Stephan Mayer, told Bild that “Germany could send police very promptly to support Poland if Poland wants that.”

 So far Poland's ruling nationalists have refused help from Frontex, the EU's border agency.